What is Arista Networks' risk, return, and volatility like?

 Return per downside volatilityArista Networks's daily-return distribution over the long window.
 Days left of the target line are the only ones Sortino penalizes in the denominator — so a distribution with a fat left tail produces a smaller Sortino even at the same mean return.

 Sortino ratio Arista Networks's Sortino ratio isolates downside volatility instead of all volatility.
 It is the cleaner lens when you care more about bad downside moves than upside noise.
-1Y: 3.06; Since inception: 1.18.
+1Y: 1.78; 5Y: 1.47.

 A higher Sortino is better.
 It's useful when upside volatility is common (crypto is the obvious example).
 Calculated on each asset's full 365-day lookback of available prices, using the daily risk-free rate as the target return, and annualized using the asset calendar (365 for crypto, 252 trading days for equities/ETFs/metals).